Everyone in hospitality seems to be chasing the same things right now: AI; Loyalty; and Guest data.

 What does that really mean?
 Underwriters weren’t pricing risk.
 They were approximating it.
 And when something went wrong, especially a recall, the response wasn’t precision.
 It was panic.
 Pull everything.
 Shut it down.
 Sort it out later.

-But wait, something has changed b/c now the data Is showing up.
+But something has changed b/c now the data Is showing up.

 Let’s keep it simple (Schatzy).